mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 `ZStream[R, E, A]` to `ZStream[R, Nothing, Either[E, A]]` via `either` (e.g.
 `s1.either`).

-Recovering form a failure in a ZStream generally revolves around providing a secondary stream to recover with.
-If you are looking to recover "in-place", by effectively just dropping that element, you could do something like `s1.either.collectRight`.
+Recovering form a failure in a `ZStream` generally revolves around providing a secondary stream to recover with.
+If you are looking to recover "in-place", by effectively just dropping that element which caused trouble while processing the data, you could do something heavy handed like `s1.either.collectRight`.
 For more robust solutions, we would likely need to encode that logic elsewhere.

 ## Async ZStreams

-So far, we've discussed fairly bounded streams, from defined/known lists of values.
+So far, we've discussed fairly bounded streams, from defined/known collections of values.
 It won't be long before we want to "feed" data into a stream we've previously created.
-Luckily, we can create a `ZStream` from a `Queue`/`Hub` directly!
-In our example, we'll use a `Queue`, and with a reference to that queue we can offer values to it elsewhere.
-Additional, we can also create a `ZSink` from a `Queue`/`Hub` as well!
+Luckily, we can create a `ZStream` from a `Queue`/`Hub` directly, which are asynchronous data structures in ZIO.
+In our example, we'll use a `Queue`, and with a reference to that `queue` we can offer values to it elsewhere.
+Additional, we can also create a `ZSink` from a `Queue`/`Hub`!

-If we can set both the _endpoint_ and the _source_ as a queue, what if we joined two `ZStream`s together with the same queue?
-Let's look at a toy example, where we "process" one stream to sanitize values, that we then feed into another stream that now doesn't have to address that concern.
+If we can set both the _endpoint_ and the _source_ as a queue, what if we joined two `ZStream`s together with the _same_ queue?
+Let's look at a toy example, where we "process" one stream to sanitize values, that we then feed that into another stream that now doesn't have to address that concern.

-After our practice above, we might first write something like this:
+After our `ZStream` practice above, we might first write something like this:

 ```scala
   // Bad code!